vetsuisse-unibe/NGS-course-docs/unixExs.md

 In order to login into the Bioinformatics cluser you need to be connected to unibe network via VPN or eduroam.
 ### VPN
-If you are working from home then please login into the unibe VPN server using cisco Anyconnect or FortiConnect.
+Please login into the unibe VPN server using FortiConnect.
 (https://tinyurl.com/yxj8ovpd)

 ### eduroam